 A second perturbation is the Sagnac effect.
 The Sagnac effect must be considered for time transfer from a satellite to a ground deployed clock whether on Earth, Mars, or the Moon.
-For the previous example of a GPS satellite and a ground clock at the equator, the maximum correction can be as great as 133 ns [43].
+For the previous example of a GPS satellite and a ground clock at the equator, the maximum correction can be as great as 133 ns [40].

 Harkening back to two basic premises of special relativity, the methodology that created this result will apply in all reference frames.
 Specifically, to the current areas of interest.
 The following Mission Domains (MD) can be defined such they are applicable across the Solar system.
-They do not constrain the mechanisms but act as a framework to provide Pointing, Navigations, and Timing (PNT) services.
+They do not constrain the mechanisms but act as a framework to provide Positioning, Navigation, and Timing (PNT) services.
 Using a well-defined methodology, each mission can be handled uniquely based on supporting infrastructure.

-Terrestrial environment at least to GEO orbit
+Terrestrial environment at least to geostationary (GEO) orbit

 Planetary domains where multiple platforms require time